 If following our visit, both parties decide to proceed, then we will invite you to complete an application form.
 Once we have received this form, the assessment process begins and you will be allocated an assessor to commence our work together.

-A social worker from Family Fostering Partners will visit your home over a period of between 8 to 10 weeks to collect information about you and your family, and to learn about any skills and experience you have which will help you with fostering.
+A link worker from Family Fostering Partners will visit your home over a period of between 8 to 10 weeks to collect information about you and your family, and to learn about any skills and experience you have which will help you with fostering.
 This information will be collated into a report called a Form F.

 Skills to Foster Training

 During the course of your Fostering Assessment, you will be invited to attend a three-day Skills to Foster Course.
-Attendance at this course is mandatory because it will provide you with important additional learning about fostering and the foster carer task.
+Attendance at this course is mandatory because it will provide you with important additional learning about fostering and the foster parent task.
 If you haven’t been to training events before, or are worried about learning in a group environment, we will do our best to put your mind at rest.
 The training is fun and interactive, and we never put anyone on the spot or make them feel uncomfortable.

 Once your assessment is completed and your Form F written, the report will be presented to the Family Fostering Partners Foster Panel – a group of people whose role is to ensure that your preparation has been thorough and comprehensive.
-You will be invited to attend the Fostering Panel, accompanied by your Social Worker from the agency.
+You will be invited to attend the Fostering Panel, accompanied by your Supervising Social Worker from the agency.
 The panel will make a recommendation on your suitability to our Agency Decision Maker, who will make the final decision on whether you can be approved as a foster carer.

-You become a foster carer
+You become an approved foster parent

 You will begin your career as a foster carer for Family Fostering Partners, and we will use the information gained during your assessment to match your skills and experience with a child/young person who needs a foster placement.